troymcneil/apiDemo/README.md

 A couple of notes:

 1. I used VUE 3 for this project as that is the framework I am most comfortable with
+2. I am using the Tailwind CSS for scaffolding
-2. I tried to stick to the 2-3 hour suggestion and so I did not have time to write tests.
+3. I tried to stick to the 2-3 hour suggestion and so I did not have time to write tests.
-3. If you have any questions you can email me at troymcneil@hey.com.
+4. If you have any questions you can email me at troymcneil@hey.com.

 ## Project setup